Teaching ESL in Taiwan

 Peak ESL Hiring Season in Taiwan

 ESL teachers are in demand in Taiwan throughout the calendar year.
 Teaching positions are available through public and private schools, language schools, universities and colleges, and through private tutoring.
-The government’s education reforms are continuing to make opportunities available for foreign teachers.
+Despite greater competition for positions over the past few years, the government’s education reforms are continuing to make opportunities available for foreign teachers.

 Public and Private School System

 Public and private schools in Taiwan are somewhat similar to North America's conventional primary and secondary school system, and run on a two-semester system.
 The first semester begins in September and lasts until mid- or late-January, followed by a four-week vacation which includes Chinese New Year.
-The second semester begins in March and goes through July, followed by a two-month summer vacation.
+The second semester begins in March and goes to the end of June, followed by a two-month summer vacation.
 Higher qualifications, including an education degree and teacher’s license, are needed for those who want to teach in the public school system.
 If interested in teaching in a conventional school, peak hiring time is in July/August.

 Private Language Schools